 NB: You can also delete an announcement, though doing so will only remove it from the feed, it will not remove it from the 'Announcements' page.

 Things to consider when deleting someone else's post

-When deleting another users post for breaking Classlist Community Guidelines, it is best to let the other parent know.
+When deleting another user's post for breaking Classlist Community Guidelines, it is best if you let the parent know, because they won't get an automated notification saying you deleted it.
 If a post is removed without informing the creator, it can cause tension.
 If possible, send them a message letting them know that you are removing their content as it violates Classlist rules, but be understanding as the parent in question may not have realised.

-Our research with parents tells us they do not want their email used by other parents to send out marketing.
+Our research with parents tells us they do not want Classlist's messaging tools to be used by other parents to send out marketing.